aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 6. Expand the "Renderer" row for your page in the main part of the window.
 Make sure you see "Realtime AudioWorklet thread".
 7. Click **Processes** in the top right.
 Make sure the one that shows your page title _does not_ say "Subframe".

-The Amazon Voice Focus support check in `VoiceFocusDeviceTransformer.isSupported` will warn to its provided logger if run in an iframe, and will report no support if `{ allowIFrame: false }` is provided as part of its options argument.
+The Amazon Voice Focus and Echo Reduction support check in `VoiceFocusDeviceTransformer.isSupported` will warn to its provided logger if run in an iframe, and will report no support if `{ allowIFrame: false }` is provided as part of its options argument.

-## Checking for support before offering noise suppression
+## Checking for support before offering noise suppression and echo reduction

-Some browsers support the Amazon Chime SDK but do not support Amazon Voice Focus.
+Some browsers support the Amazon Chime SDK but do not support Amazon Voice Focus and Echo Reduction.
 Additionally, some devices are not fast enough to keep up with real-time audio while suppressing noise.

 The SDK provides a static method to allow you to cheaply check for the required browser features: